 This page was created to support lectures on ROS in my Embedded Systems courses.
-Created and last updated in November 2017.
+Last updated in August 2020.

 Getting Started with the Raspberry PI

 - Raspberry PI (4B, or 3B, or 3B+)

 - Micro SD card, larger than 9GB.
 Image is 8.58 GB.

 - SD card reader to format and flash images to the SD Card.